whoeverknows/slimDRKG_intern/README.md

 To install other versions of PyTorch, please go to [Install PyTorch](https://pytorch.org/).
 ### Install DGL
-Please install [DGL](https://github.com/dmlc/dgl) (a framework for graph neural networks) with the following command.
+Please install [DGL](https://github.com/dmlc/dgl) with the following command.
 It installs DGL with CUDA support.

 ```
 conda install -c dglteam dgl-cuda10.1     # For CUDA 10.1 Build